wultra/powerauth-mobile-sdk/docs/Migration-from-1.3-to-1.4.md

 - Added a new `PowerAuthActivation` class that unifies an activation creation process.
 Use new simple `PowerAuthSDK.createActivation(activation) { .. } ` method to create an activation.
   - This change doesn't break your existing code.
 We still maintain an old way of the activation creation, but don't hesitate to try this new approach.

+- The following interfaces are now deprecated:
-- The `PA2ActivationState.otp_Used` enumeration is now deprecated.
-Please use `PA2ActivationState.pendingCommit` as a replacement.
+  - The `PA2ActivationState.otp_Used` enumeration is deprecated.
+Use `PA2ActivationState.pendingCommit` as a replacement.

+- Removed deprecated interfaces:
+  - The `PA2SupportedBiometricAuthentication` enumeration is no longer available.
+Use `PA2BiometricAuthenticationType` as a replacement.
+  - The `PA2Keychain.addValue(Data, forKey: String, useBiometry: Bool)` method is no longer available.
+Use `addValue(Data, forKey: String, access: PA2KeychainItemAccess)` as a replacement.
+  - The `PA2Keychain.addValue(Data, forKey: String, useBiometry: Bool, completion:)` method is no longer available.
+Use `addValue(Data, forKey: String, access: PA2KeychainItemAccess, completion:)` as a replacement.